 What you can control: the relevance and quality of your content, the consistency of your information online, the regularity of your Google Business presence.
 These are the factors that determine your visibility over the long term.

 When we build a site, we integrate local keyword research from the design phase.
-Pages are structured to target the real queries your clients use in your area — in French, English, and German when relevant.
+Pages are structured to target the real queries your clients use in your area — in French, English, and German.

 It’s not a step added at the end.
-It’s built into the site architecture from the start, as for Innovalux, AutoRachat and Sellect.
+It’s built into the site architecture from the start.

-If you want to know which queries your clients use to find businesses like yours, let’s talk.
+If you want to know which queries your clients use to find businesses like yours, get in touch.
 We start by looking at your market before suggesting anything.

 → Going further: our SEO service in Luxembourg .